Alya Refal interpreter

 • Arithmetic functions

-• Disk file IO, as well as stderr
+• Disk file IO, as well as stderr; expression reader and writer

 • Modules